Remote Employee Monitoring: Leveraging Technology for Success

 By the way, you also promote the self-management of remote colleagues, who can record to-dos clearly and according to priorities and assign tasks with software support.

-All of this happens in real-time because to-do lists are, by nature, not static.
+This happens in real-time because to-do lists are, by nature, not static.
 New developments and tasks can be added individually, and all changes can be seamlessly traced.

 5. Keep an eye on email activity.